 Practicing the Philosophy: Life Lessons That Go Beyond the Dojo

-Students are encouraged to approach challenges—whether on the mat, in school, or at work—with patience, open-mindedness, and an unwavering respect for themselves and others.
+Students are encouraged to face challenges—whether they're on the mat, at school, or at work—with patience, an open mind, and respect for themselves and others.

 “The ultimate aim of karate lies not in victory or defeat, but in the perfection of the character of its participants.” — Gichin Funakoshi